icon-project/icon-commons/README.md

 ICON Commons package requires the following environments.

 - OS: MacOS, Linux
   - Windows is not supported
 - Python
-  - Make a virtual environment for Python 3.6.5+
+  - Make a virtualenv for Python 3.6.5+ (3.7 is also supported)
   - Check your Python version
     ```bash
     $ python3 -V